TrellixVulnTeam/swahilipython_SCMU/Doc/library/pickle.rst

       global dispatch table managed by the :mod:`copyreg` module.
       However, to customize the pickling for a specific pickler object one can set the :attr:`dispatch_table` attribute to a dict-like object.
-Alternatively, if a subclass of :class:`Pickler` has a :attr:`dispatch_table` attribute then this will be used as the default dispatch table for instances of that class.
+Alternatively, if a subkundi of :class:`Pickler` has a :attr:`dispatch_table` attribute then this will be used as the default dispatch table for instances of that class.